esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 ### Frontend

-Native clients, on platforms such as Android, iOS, Windows, Linux, macOS, will preferrably use a plain XMPP over TCP connections.
+Native clients on platforms such as Android, iOS, Windows, Linux, macOS, will preferrably use a plain XMPP over TCP connections.

-Web clients will preferrably use XMPP over websockets, or the now less relevant XMPP over BOSH (using long-lived HTTP connections, more and more used as fallback) because web clients cannot use TCP connections.
+Since web clients cannot use TCP connections, they will preferrably use XMPP over websockets, or the now less relevant XMPP over BOSH (using long-lived HTTP connections, more and more used as fallback).

 Any client could use the client REST API, which is using HTTP request/responses.